-If you do a direct rollover, the Plan will make the payment directly to your IRA or an employer plan.
-You should contact the IRA sponsor or the administrator of the employer plan for information on how to do a direct rollover.
+If you do a direct rollover, the Plan will make the payment directly to your IRA or an employer plan, or if your payment is from a designated Roth account, to your Roth IRA or designated Roth account in an employer plan.
+You should contact the IRA or Roth IRA custodian or the administrator of the employer plan for information on how to do a direct rollover.